How Epstein and Maxwell used an elite Midwest arts school to prey on girls

 Ambrose said Epstein and Maxwell tended to arrive at the start of a weekend and "would self-check in and self-check out" from the lodge.
 Typically, he wouldn't see them at all.
 When he tried to meet face-to-face with Epstein, he said, he was often rebuffed.

-In the Feb.
-1994 letter, Ambrose wrote that when awards to Epstein's scholarship were made, "Interlochen will notify you, with respect to the recipients."
+In the February 1994 letter, Ambrose wrote that when awards were made from Epstein's scholarship fund, "Interlochen will notify you, with respect to the recipients."
 The letter said, "The recipient will also be asked to communicate with the donor.
 If you would like to [meet] the students, we will help arrange a meeting on campus as well."

 That was common practice at the time, because it made big donors "feel good about making a charitable contribution of the size that they did," Ambrose told NPR.
 "Obviously, you'd want to introduce that young student to a donor," he said.
 Even so, Ambrose said: "I don't know that I ever arranged, or did anybody ever arrange, a meeting between someone who received a scholarship from the fund and Mr. Epstein."

 Around the same time, Epstein was admitted into Interlochen's President's Club for high-level donors.
-Members were to "assist Interlochen by attending concerts, events and special meetings, identifying prospective students and providing counsel to the president on issues and policies of the institution," according to an email to Epstein from another school administrator.
+Members were to "assist Interlochen by attending concerts, events and special meetings, identifying prospective students and providing counsel to the president on issues and policies of the institution," according to a letter to Epstein from another school administrator.

 Safety at Interlochen in 2026